-Menopause is not a “condition” -- it’s a fact of life, yet the products and services available to address symptoms have lacked innovation, empathy, and a sense of community.
+Menopause is not a “condition”—it’s a fact of life, yet the products and services available to address symptoms have lacked innovation, empathy, and a sense of community.
 M13 recognized the need to truly disrupt the menopause space.
-Sitting at the nexus point of the burgeoning women’s wellness market and the aging population, menopause is a unique intersection of high-potential spaces aligning with our investment thesis, but beyond that, it is an issue that speaks to us on a human level.
+Sitting at the nexus point of the burgeoning women’s wellness market and the aging population, menopause is a unique intersection of high-potential spaces aligning with our investment thesis, but beyond that, it's an issue that speaks to us on a human level.

 What drew you to M13’s Launchpad?
 How did you learn about this opportunity?

 In my experience, partnership is the mother of innovation.
 When you marry PGV’s superpowers—creating proven products and brands that matter to and work for women—to M13’s superpowers—building dynamic startup operations that reach consumers one-on-one—you get a unicorn opportunity to fuel business growth and capture the attention of a wildly underserved audience.

 Launchpad is M13’s in-house venture studio that brings together founding teams with tested products to build great businesses.
 Starting a company can be hard.
 Having strategic partners, like Launchpad, makes all the difference.
 Launchpad is laser-focused on helping the business, and me as the CEO, succeed.
 Their team is designed to support each business through each step of the startup journey.
 From bolstering our team in areas where we may not have internal strength, to leading brainstorms with the M13 Partners on how to break through a business challenge, to just checking in on how I am actually feeling, their mentorship and friendship is immeasurable in this process.